MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/admin-quick-start.md

 Get an overview of key concepts and first steps to setting up your Yammer network with [Yammer admin key concepts](admin-key-concepts.md).

-For links to everything you need to administer your network, see [Yammer - Admin Help](https://support.office.com/article/e1464355-1f97-49ac-b2aa-dd320b179dbe).
+For links to everything you need to administer your network, see [Yammer admin help](..\yammer-landing-page).

 ## See also